Stevovoness/Gendac_interview_project/README.md

   * Active internet connection (for the external API).

 Steps for setting up application:
--Navigate to the project folder in command prompt -Start the server using 'node server.js'.
+*Navigate to the project folder in command prompt *Start the server using 'node server.js'.
--Access via http://localhost:3001 in a browser.
+*Access via http://localhost:3001 in a browser.

 Steps for setting up unit tests:
--Navigate to the directory where the project folder is in cmd -Type "npm test" and run command
+*Navigate to the directory where the project folder is in cmd *Type "npm test" and run command

 Code Overview:
 --------------